REFUGE: WILDERNESS BACKPACKING TRIPS FOR WOMEN AND FEMALE-IDENTIFIERS

 • 3-4 Pairs of hiking socks (not cotton)

-• 1-2 pairs sock liners (will help prevent blisters!)
+• 1-2 pairs sock liners (will help prevent blisters!) toe socks” make great liners (there are also such things as “toe-sock: style liners)

 • 1 Hiking shoes or boots.
 Go for boots if you have weaker ankles.
 Make sure these fit well, are comfortable and are broken in